aozkurt/GithubToPDF/README.md

 This project generates a **single-page PDF profile** from a GitHub account by combining **GitHub public data** with **AI-generated repository summaries**.

-It fetches profile information and repository data from the GitHub API, uses an AI model to summarize selected repositories, and renders everything into a **dark-themed, professional PDF layout**.
+It fetches profile information and repository data from the GitHub API, uses an AI model to summarize selected repositories, and renders everything into a **dark-themed PDF layout**.

 ---